-The new Ball Engineer II Magneto S (ref.
-NM3022C-N1CJ-BK) features a very interesting combination of sporty -albeit a bit deceptive- exterior with a reliable -even if a bit too standard- mechanism.
-However, what makes this new gadget truly stand out from the ranks of other magnetically shielded wristwatches is the way the shielding system actually works.
+The Ball Engineer II Magneto S NM3022C-N1CJ-BK is a fascinating timekeeper.
+It features an interesting combination of sporty -albeit a bit deceptive- exterior with a reliable -even if a bit too standard- mechanism.
+It is the way the shielding system works that makes this new gadget stand out from the ranks of other magnetically shielded wristwatches.

-Compared to the aforementioned Pioneer, this new Magneto S looks a lot sportier and also a bit more legible.
+Compared to the aforementioned Pioneer, this new Magneto S looks a lot sportier.
+It is also a bit more legible.

-Although featuring styling that hints at some serious water resistance capacity, this is not a diving watch.
-Rated at just 100 meters, the device will allow you swim in it or do some snorkeling, but use it for real diving and you may immediately start shopping for another timekeeper, which is better suited for this sort of endeavors.
+Although the watch features styling that hints at some serious water resistance capacity, this is not a diver: it is rated for just 100 meters.
+The device will allow you to swim in a pool or do some light snorkeling.
+Try to use it for real diving and you will know what instant regret is.

-At 42 millimeters in diameter, the wristwatch is similar in dimensions to the 2014 Engineer Hydrocarbon Hunley, but, with its subtler styling and better proportions, doesn’t look as massive, which is actually a good thing for a timekeeper that is supposed to be worn during office hours.
+At 42 millimeters in diameter, the wristwatch is similar in dimensions to the 2014 Engineer Hydrocarbon Hunley.
+Yet, with its subtler styling and better proportions, it doesn’t look as massive.
+It is one of those rare “tool” watches for a white-collar worker.

 Photos: Ball Watches